 Camp Sullivan’s featured Red Barn activity house offers an almost thirty-foot climbing wall for you and your family or friends to take part in during your time.
 If you’re looking for something closer to the ground, the campsites are minutes away from the Tinley Creek trail system for gentle looping hikes.

 Camp Sullivan offers camping for any type of camper including electric hookups.
 Take advantage of the tent campsites that lie within the woods.
 You’ll need to carry from the nearby parking lot but the privacy is worth the walk.
 For winter retreats, the cabins offer heated space up to thirty-six people (or use the smaller eight and twelve-person ones).
-See more or make a reservation below!
+See more or make a reservation with the Forest Preserve!

 If camping in cook county is too close to home – go even further out of the city!
 Check out our Illinois Guide, spend some time in the suburbs in Dupage or Will County, or take two hours to drive and explore Illinois’ best at Starved Rock!